150balbes/rockchip-kernel/Documentation/virt/kvm/api.rst

    };

 An entry with a "page_shift" of 0 is unused.
-Because the array is organized in increasing order, a lookup can stop when encountering such an entry.
+Because the array is organized in increasing order, a lookup can stop when encoutering such an entry.

 The "slb_enc" field provides the encoding to use in the SLB for the